-Armstrong Atlantic State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and nontraditional students.
-Throughout its history, Armstrong Atlantic has shared its creative, scholarly, technical, and leadership expertise with individuals and organizations throughout southeast Georgia.
+Armstrong State University was founded in 1935 as a city college and continues to fulfill an urban mission, teaching a diverse population of traditional and nontraditional students.
+Throughout its history, Armstrong has shared its creative, scholarly, technical, and leadership expertise with individuals and organizations throughout southeast Georgia.
 It is a designated Regional Health Professions Education Center.
-Offering a broad range of programs in arts and sciences, teacher education, health professions, and graduate studies, Armstrong Atlantic provides all students with a firm foundation in the liberal arts and anchors its academic excellence in its baccalaureate and graduate programs.
+Offering a broad range of programs in arts and sciences, teacher education, health professions, and graduate studies, Armstrong provides all students with a firm foundation in the liberal arts and anchors its academic excellence in its baccalaureate and graduate programs.

-Armstrong Atlantic State University shares with other institutions in the University System of Georgia the following common mission:
+Armstrong State University shares with other institutions in the University System of Georgia the following common mission:

 The mission of the University System of Georgia is to contribute to the educational, cultural, economic, and social advancement of Georgia by providing excellent undergraduate general education and first-rate programs leading to associate, baccalaureate, master's, professional, and doctoral degrees; by pursuing leading edge basic and applied research, scholarly inquiry, and creative endeavors; and by bringing these resources to bear on the economic development of the state and the continuing education of citizens through public service.

 While the core teaching, research and scholarship, and service functions differ by institutional type, the campus life of every institution in the University System of Georgia will be characterized by:

 - a supportive campus climate, necessary services, and leadership and development opportunities, all to educate the whole person and meet the needs of students, faculty, and staff;